zhilin963/MyFactory/README.md

 : monitors the operation of each device in real time, records the real-time status.
 Users can view and locate the devices through the cameras in the factory.

 * **Maintenance**
-: in case of device failure, the user receives emergency notifications and checks the recent status through the system, then cotacts the maintenance personnel.
+: in case of device failure, the user receives emergency notifications and checks the recent status through the system, then contacts the maintenance personnel.

 * **3D View**
 : provides a 3D view of the factory building, including the exterior structure and the interior layout.